josecrdz1999/cosasfeas/README.md

 _[⬆ Back to Top](#table-of-contents)_

 260.  ### Question260
-What is the value of Refactoring code?
+What is a benefit of Refactoring code?

 - [ ] To have all code in a single file for easy printing and Code Reviews.
 - [x] To improve readability and maintainability.